mcpython4-coding/Documentation/mcpython/common/world/Dimension.md

         Class holding a whole dimension
         Default cross-side implementation
-        todo: add network synced variant
         todo: add save/load/delete methods
         todo: better config system for world gen
-        todo: move rendering to separated structure only created on client
+        todo: move rendering to separated structure only created on client!

         variable BATCH_COUNT
             normal, alpha; mods are free to add more; todo: add better API

+        function __init__(
+                self,
+                world_in: mcpython.common.world.AbstractInterface.IWorld,
+                dim_id: int,
-        function __init__(self, world_in, dim_id: int, name: str, gen_config=None)
+                name: str,
+                gen_config=None,
+                ):

             Creates a new dimension.
 Should be registered to the world instance.
-            Can be automated by using the appropriate function at dimension
+            Can be automated by using the appropriate function at world
             :param world_in: the world instance to use
             :param dim_id: the id for it
             :param name: the name for it